 Blessing & Encouraging Your Adult Children With Words & Actions

 When it comes to blessing and encouraging your adult children, I believe there’s more to it than praying.
 Prayer is a great place to start, but blessing is also about speaking words of encouragement, building your kids up, and honoring them through your actions.

 Blessing & Encouraging Your Adult Children With Your Words

 In Mark 10.13-16, Jesus blesses a group of little children.
-He takes the children in his arms and put his hands on them as he blesses them, building them up, and honoring them.
-Imagine how these children must have felt to have Jesus take a special interest in them, spending time with them, and praising them.
+He takes the children in his arms and puts his hands on them as he blesses them, building them up, and honoring them.
+Imagine how these children must have felt to have Jesus take a special interest in them, spend time with them, and praise them.
 He may have prayed for them (Matthew 19.13 indicates that he does.), but what probably caused the most joy for the children was his blessing — the words of encouragement and praise he shared.